nubnubyas/api_gateway/README.md

-# api_gateway
-Orbital X ByteDance
+# Orbital X ByteDance Api Gateway
-# Title of Your Project

 This project is an API Gateway built with the Cloudwego Hertz server, Kitex client and RPC servers, external databases for RPC servers and Nacos registry for service registration and discovery.
 It allows clients to send JSON-encoded HTTP requests, which are then translated to Thrift binary format and forwarded to the appropriate RPC backend server using Kitex's Generic-Call mechanism.